kubernetes/autoscaler/cluster-autoscaler/proposals/disruption_cost.md

 ## Background

+Currently, there is no common workload-level API for expressing disruption cost of a pod across different node autoscalers:

-When scaling down a cluster, Cluster Autoscaler (CA) is currently not aware of the disruption "cost" the action will have, so it can pick a node that will be more disruptive than others.
-Users can prevent Cluster Autoscaler from evicting specific pods by using the `safe-to-evict=false` annotation, but it completely blocks scale-down rather than expressing relative disruption cost.
+- Cluster Autoscaler does not consider pod disruption cost in the scale-down process, so it can pick nodes whose removal will be more disruptive than others.
+- Karpenter uses `controller.kubernetes.io/pod-deletion-cost` for node disruption scoring, but it overloads a ReplicaSet deletion signal with node disruption semantics.

+Users can also prevent specific pods from eviction by using autoscaler-specific annotations such as `cluster-autoscaler.kubernetes.io/safe-to-evict` or `karpenter.sh/do-not-disrupt`, but it delays or completely blocks the scale-down process rather than ordering it.

 ## High level proposal

-The proposal is to introduce a new pod-level user-facing annotation:
+The proposal is to introduce a new user-facing autoscaler-agnostic annotation:

 ```text
 node-autoscaling.kubernetes.io/disruption-cost
 ```

+Node autoscalers will read this annotation from pods, with higher values indicating a higher relative disruption cost.
+Each autoscaler can use its own algorithms for aggregation and candidate selection.

-Cluster Autoscaler will read this annotation from pods that would need to be rescheduled when a node is removed.
-For each already-removable non-empty node, CA will sum the disruption costs of the pods and use this total to choose which node to remove next.
+Cluster Autoscaler, for example, will sum the disruption costs of the pods that need to be rescheduled and use this total to choose which node to remove next.

 If there are two removable nodes: